hmc-cs111-fall2016/project-ideas/no-computer.md

 difficult?
 What should be impossible or very difficult?_

-Calculating numbers and not changing the number on the abacus until someone touches it shoudl be easy.
+Calculating numbers and not changing the number on the abacus until someone touches it should be easy.
 More complex arithmetic/mathematical operations like exponents should be possible (there are tricks to doing them), but they are very difficult for the common user.
 Non-mathematical things should be impossible or very difficult to do.